Alexandr144D/webpack_config-basic/README.md

 Babel
 Eslint
-... wiil add more configs
+... will add more configs